History of Islam: Early sources and historiography

 Most Islamic history was transmitted orally until after the rise of the Abbasid Caliphate.
 At the same time the study of the earliest periods in Islamic history is made difficult by a lack of sources.
-The stories were written in the form of “founding conquest stories” based on nostalgia for the golden age then.
+The stories were written in the form of "founding conquest stories" based on nostalgia for the golden age then.
 Humphrey, quoted by Antoine Borrut, explains that the stories related to this period were created according to a pact-betrayal-redemption principle.
 One of the most important historical sources for which the above-mentioned stories about the birth of Islam were compiled is the work of the Muslim historian Abū Jaʿfar al-Ṭabarī (839–923 CE).
 Although the sources concerning the Sasanian realm of influence for the 6th century AD, which represents the time period before the beginning of Islam according to the traditional understanding, are poor, the sources for the Byzantine provinces of Syria and Iraq in the same period, complemented by Syriac Christian writings, provide a relatively better quality.
 Regarding the depicting of early Islamic history, four trends are prominent concerning the utilization on available (irrational) sources;

 A "Pseudo-Byzantine" coin with depictions of the Byzantine Emperor Constans II holding the cross-tipped staff and globus cruciger.
-There was no specific Islamic-religious identity and political stance with sharp boundaries in the early Islamic period.
+According to archaeological data, there was no one theological identity and stance with sharp boundaries in the early Islamic period.
+(Note: Suliman Bashear argues that it is unlikely that the Arab invasion and conquest could have effected "such changes in world affairs within so short a span of time" that the diversity in "languages, ethnicities, cultures, and religions" were "suddenly swallowed up by Arabian Islam in the early seventh century" as Arabic historical sources of the third AH/ninth CE. century described.
+And that it is much more likely that Arab invasion preceded "Arabian Islam as we know it" and that Islam was fused with the Arab polity sometime after "the beginning of the second/eighth century".)